 4 ways you can build a talent pipeline

-Get organised First of all, you need to create a solid foundation if you want to improve your hire culture - and that means getting organised.
+Get organized First of all, you need to create a solid foundation if you want to improve your hire culture - and that means getting organized.
 If you’re not making the most of all that technology has to offer you in your HR department, you’re missing a trick.
 Using a great CRM software system is a huge step towards getting your house in order, so to speak.
-If you’re using multiple HR systems, talent acquisition platforms, spreadsheets, documents and communication tools, you’re creating too much work for yourself.
+If you’re using multiple HR Information Systems, talent acquisition platforms, spreadsheets, documents and communication tools, you’re creating too much work for yourself.

 Your time would be much better spent on finding fantastic candidates to add to your talent pool or pipeline, not trying to wrangle them into some sort of workable order.